 RETURNINGis narrowed to primary-key columns.
 If you need the full pre-delete state, snapshot it in your application code before issuing the mutation. -

-@record-backed type.
-Use a NodeId echo or a@tableprojection.
+A bare class-backed payload type.
+Use a NodeId echo or a

 Constraints